RIDICS/YAFNET/README.md

 3. Set YAF.ConfigPassword used e.g. for upgrade.

+4. Set Vokabular.RegisterUrl.
+Forum redirects user on this URL if he wants to register.

 ### STEP 4c.
 MODIFY &quot;mail.config&quot; FILE:

 1. Modify the SMTP settings by entering your mail server information.
 If you SMTP server requires SSL, you must add: